revbayes/rev-docker/README.md

 For using RevBayes with Docker

-The RevBayes Docker image currently has the following applications and libraries installed (versions to be added):
+The RevBayes Docker image currently has the following applications and libraries installed:
 - RevBayes
 - TensorPhylo
 - R
 - Python
+- Julia
+- Java
+- Beast/Beagle

+The RevBayes Docker image can be found at [hub.docker.com/r/sswiston/rb_tp](https://hub.docker.com/r/sswiston/rb_tp), alongside a README containing information about different tag options and program versions.

+For a full tutorial about using RevBayes with Docker: [revbayes.github.io/tutorials/docker/](https://revbayes.github.io/tutorials/docker/)

 ## Prerequisites
 - Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/)